-三式空六号無線電信機四型 (San-shiki kū-roku gō musen denshinki shi-gata, Type 3 Ku 6 wireless telegraph Model 4).
+The H-6, full designation Type 3 Ku 6 wireless telegraph Model 4 (三式空六号無線電信機四型, San-shiki kū-roku gō musen denshinki shi-gata) was a Japanese anti-shipping radar.
 The H-6 is probably the most well know and widely used radar of the IJNAS.
-It was developed by Yokosuka Arsenal and was mounted on a variety of planes to help detect ships.
+It was developed by Yokosuka Arsenal and was mounted on a variety of planes to help detect ships during patrols.

 The prototype was completed in the spring of 1942 and operational testing began on a Kawanishi H6K flying boat.
-Problems occurred above 3.000, when corona discharged occurred around the 10.000 volt power supply due to decreased humidity and atmospheric pressure.
+Problems occurred above 3.000 meter, where corona discharged occurred around the 10.000 volt power supply due to decreased humidity and atmospheric pressure.
 As a result, altitude restrictions for the radar were implemented.
 Development of the prototype finished spring 1942 and continued to be upgraded until august that year.
-The production unit was introduced early 1943.
+The production units were introduced early 1943.
 Later on the voltage was reduced to 8.000 volt to reduce the discharging problems.
 Due to it’s large size and weight, the usage of the H-6 was mostly reserved for larger planes such as the Kawanishi H8K Mavis and Mitsubishi G4M Betty.
 It was however also installed in smaller, but dedicated patrol and reconnaissance aircraft such as the Aichi A13A Jake and the Kyūshū Q1W lorna.

-One of the initial concerns of having radar installed was the flight performance reduction due to the additional air resistance caused by the antenna.
+One of the initial concerns of having radar installed was the flight performance reduction due to the additional drag caused by the antenna.
 The importance of radar wasn’t really understood by front line units and the original plan of two Yagi type antenna was difficult to justify.
 As a compromise, the Yagi antenna were replaced with two half-wavelength dipole antenna on both sides of the aircraft.
-The fuselage functions as the reflector, and is located 1/4th wavelength behind the antenna.
+The antennas were 1 meter in size (1/2 wavelength) and were placed 50 cm, or 1/4th of a wavelength from the fuselage, which would function as the reflector.

 As the war went on, the importance of radar became more clear to front-line units.
-Simultaneously the development of Yagi antenna continued and with better understanding of air resistance, this resulted more aerodynamic antenna.
+Simultaneously the development of Yagi antennas continued and with better understanding of air resistance, this resulted more aerodynamic antennas.
 As a result, a third antenna of the Yagi type was often installed as well on the nose of the aircraft or the leading edge of the wing.

 In the last months of the war, the H-6 started to give way to the lighter and more compact FK-3 radar.
 The Japanese surrendered however soon after.